 Indian national pleads guilty to operating call centres to scam Americans

-An Indian national has pleaded guilty for his involvement in a multi-million dollar India-based call centre scam that targeted Americans, according to the Department of Justice.
-Hitesh Madhubhai Patel played a "prominent" role in operating and funding the call centres whose callers and US-based conspirators defrauded American victims between 2013 and 2016, it said on Thursday
+A 43-year-old Indian national, who was extradited from Singapore, has pleaded guilty for his involvement in a multi-million dollar India-based call center scam that targeted Americans, according to the Department of Justice.
+Hitesh Madhubhai Patel played a "prominent" role in operating and funding the call centers whose callers and US-based conspirators defrauded American victims between 2013 and 2016, it said on Thursday.

-The Justice Department said US victims were threatened with arrest, imprisonment, fines or deportation if they did not pay alleged monies owed to the government.
-Those who fell victim to the scammers were instructed how to provide payment, including by purchasing general purpose reloadable (GPR) cards or wiring money, it said.
+The Justice Department said the American victims were threatened with arrest, imprisonment, fines or deportation if they did not pay monies, like taxes or penalties, owed to the government.
+Those who fell victim to the scammers were instructed how to make the payment, including by purchasing general purpose reloadable (GPR) cards or wire transfers.
+Upon payment, the call centers would immediately turn to a network of "runners" based in the US to liquidate and launder the fraudulently obtained funds, the department added, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)